-The Australasian Palaeontologists (AAP) was founded in 1974 to promote the study of palaeontology and allied sciences.
-The AAP supports palaeontology through the publication of academic journals, contributing to science outreach, holding regular meetings, sponsoring student events, and funding a program of annual grants and awards.
+The Australasian Palaeontologists (AP) was founded in 1974 to promote the study of palaeontology and allied sciences.
+The AP supports palaeontology through the publication of academic journals, contributing to science outreach, holding regular meetings, sponsoring student events, and funding a program of annual grants and awards.

-The AAP is based in the Australia but its members are from all over the world.
-The interests of members of the AAP encompass all aspects of palaeontology, including palaeobotany, taxonomy, vertebrate palaeontology, palaeoecology, and biostratigraphy.
+The AP is based in the Australia but its members are from all over the world.
+The interests of members of the AP encompass all aspects of palaeontology, including palaeobotany, taxonomy, vertebrate palaeontology, palaeoecology, and biostratigraphy.
 Whilst focussed on the Australasian region, the AAP connects with broader work in international palaeontology through publications and conferences.

-The AAP welcomed a new committee in July, 2023:
+The AP welcomed a new committee in July, 2023:

 -